 What kinds of pain will I feel after surgery?

 You may be surprised where you feel pain after surgery.
-Often times the site of surgery is not the only area of discomfort.
+The site of surgery is often not the only area of discomfort.
 You may or may not feel the following:

 - Throat pain: Your throat may feel sore or scratchy.